 There are 26 places in the morning session and 24 places in the afternoon session available.
 Due to the history of high demand for places we do not normally offer pre pre-school children a place in the mornings, however in exceptional circumstances this may be considered.
 2 afternoon sessions will be offered for pre pre-school children.

-A normal morning will involve quiet time from 9.00am – 9.10am, discussion time from 9.10am – 9.15am, free play and buffet break up until around 10.45am, during which time the children are free to choose where they play and what they do.
-From 10.45am – 11.15am we have outdoor/physical play and from 11.15am – 11.30am we have story and home time.
+A normal morning will involve free play and buffet break up until around 10.45am, during which time the children are free to choose where they play and what they do.
+From 10.45am – 11.15am we have outdoor/physical play and from 11.15am – 11.30am we have story/topic discussion and home time.
 We aim to make each session as interesting, varied and stimulating as possible, offering the children plenty of choice and encouraging independence to help promote development of language skills, fine and gross motor skills and social skills as well as positive self-esteem.
 We demonstrate a caring and positive attitude and promote sharing, consideration for others and turn-taking.
 Staff meet regularly to plan and evaluate the themes we follow.
 We have a wide range of equipment and activities on offer.

 Staff undertake basic observations of the children over the course of the year to help inform our own planning.
 Parent interviews will be held on 2 occasions (October and June) for pre-school funded children.
 Parents may ask to see the observations recorded for their child and have an opportunity to discuss these at any stage during the term if desired.

-Our playgroup fees at present are £6.00 per day for PM session and £1.00 per day for breaks (DE funded children only).
+Our playgroup fees at present are £7.00 per day for PM session and £1.00 per day for breaks/arts & crafts/CEJJ music time, etc (DE funded children only).
 The management have the right at any time during the year to change the fees, if expenses are exceeding income, but parents will be given advanced notice of any increase.
 Fees must be paid directly to the playgroup Supervisor.
 Fees must be paid for each day a child is booked into playgroup, even if absent or just an occasional day off.

 No child is charged for playgroup holidays.

 If however, your child is in hospital or has a long term illness, please contact the Supervisor and arrangements can be made to reduce weekly payments until full placement is resumed at the playgroup.
-There will be a one off registration fee of £20.00 per child or £30.00 for 2 children when registering your child in the group which includes 1 jumper per child.
+There will be a one off registration fee of £20.00 per child or £30.00 for 2 children when registering your child in the group.

 Break is provided for each child mid-morning.
 We encourage the children to butter their own toast and we provide fruit, cereal, toast, yoghurts etc to encourage healthy eating.
 We also would encourage children to drink milk or water.
 Due to allergies there will be no food permitted from home unless discussed with the supervisor before hand, this includes birthday cakes, buns, sweets, etc. as we also promote healthy eating through our healthy eating policy.